Frequently asked questions

 We also encourage you to start your application early, to avoid any last minute crises.

-Last year I was a reserve and in the merit pool!
+Last year I was in the merit pool!
 Why wasn’t I invited to the Assessment Centre this year?

 Organisational requirements change and this determines which specific skillsets we recruit.
 It is not a comment on your personal suitability for a role in the AFP, simply that other candidates have skills that are a closer match for our current needs.
 Having been previously invited to an Assessment Centre demonstrates the high calibre of your application, and your skills may be ones that we seek in the future.
 Consequently, we encourage you to apply again next year.